A complete phase-field fracture model for brittle materials subjected to thermal shocks: Numerical Examples

 \subsubsection{Intact disk fracture}

 We now describe the modeling of the intact disk fracture.
 As described above, due to the inherent symmetry in this specimen geometry and loading, the state of stress for the intact case only varies in the radial direction.
 Without any perturbation to the model, the simulation gives a prediction for crack nucleation patterns that are clearly artificial.
-In what follows, we report results obtained by perturbing the model for the intact case by using a spatially varying strength field and offsetting the center of the heat source by 1mm.
+In what follows, we report results obtained by perturbing the model for the intact case by using a spatially varying strength field\footnote{In this work, a simple ``mosaic" pattern based on the finite element mesh was used to introduce some randomness to the strength field.
+Alternative constructions that are independent of the mesh can also be used, such as those described in \cite{zeng_examining_2025}.} and offsetting the center of the heat source by 1mm.
 As detailed in \ref{app: appendix/honda}, both perturbations are necessary to yield results that are consistent with the experimental observations for the intact case.
 Importantly, both of these perturbations can be physically justified.

 The crack patterns obtained using the complete phase-field model are presented in \Cref{fig: 5_result/honda/result_intact}f, along with a series of snapshots displaying the maximum principal stress evolution in \Cref{fig: 5_result/honda/result_intact}a-e.
-In the intact disk, where no geometric singularity exists to concentrate the stresses, the tensile hoop stress in the exterior gradually increases to exceed the strength surface at $t \approx 2$s, with the area on the right under slightly higher tension.
+In the intact disk, where no geometric singularity exists to concentrate the stresses, the tensile hoop stress in the exterior gradually increases to exceed the strength surface at $t \approx 3.9$ s, with the area on the right under slightly higher tension.
 Under the same heating power as the notched case, the longer exposure times lead to a higher level of strain energy that can be dissipated during crack propagation.
 As the crack enters the compressive region, it branches near the disk center and grows in a winding path towards the opposite side.
 Consistent with experimental observations, the branch begins within the center region.

-Although this simulation did not exhibit additional crack branching as the cracks approached the outer boundary, we note that a slight increase in the heating power $\gamma$ does in fact yield this result.
-For completeness, the final fracture pattern for this case is shown in \Cref{fig: 5_result/honda/result_intact}h.
+Using a different random seed to generate the mosaic perturbation field produced a different final crack pattern, as shown in~\Cref{fig: 5_result/honda/result_intact}h, in which one branch underwent secondary branching as it approached the specimen edge.